1 Tissue types

 5-3 Lymph nodes

-a.
-Where are the lymph nodes located in each video?
+c.
+Where are the lymph nodes located (near what anatomic structures)?

-b.
-Are lymph nodes normal in size, appearance and number in each video?
+d.
+Are the lymph nodes normal in size, appearance and number in each case?
 If not, explain what’s different.

 5-4 Blood cells

-1. View the Skin and Breast slide in the Histology page.
+1. View the “Skin; breast” slide in the Histology page.

 b.
 Identify red cells, lymphocytes and neutrophils.